-- The myth that you can have excellent processes without results and still receive the Baldrige award is not valid.
-Forty-five percent of total Baldrige criteria require positive trends and sustained results. - While Baldrige criteria are used as a framework, successful organizations integrate useful tools such as ISO9000, PDCA, and six sigma approaches within the criteria context.
-An important message is that these tools can be complementary and do not have to be exclusive in their effective use. - There is a clear line of sight between senior management and front-line workers in understanding the mission and goals of the organization.
-How front-line employees contribute to the overall success of the mission is important. - Both internal and external processes are customer focused.
-There is a passion for delighting and retaining customers, measured by frequent, valid surveys and personal contacts.
+- 1) The myth that you can have excellent processes without results and still receive the Baldrige award is not valid.
+Forty-five percent of total Baldrige criteria require positive trends and sustained results. - 2) While Baldrige criteria are used as a framework, successful organizations integrate useful tools such as ISO9000, PDCA, and six sigma approaches within the criteria context.
+An important message is that these tools can be complementary and do not have to be exclusive in their effective use. - 3) There is a clear line of sight between senior management and front-line workers in understanding the mission and goals of the organization.
+How front-line employees contribute to the overall success of the mission is important. - 4) Both internal and external processes are customer focused.
+There is a passion for delighting and retaining customers, measured by frequent, valid surveys and personal contacts. - 5) A key characteristic of Baldrige recipients is perseverance.
+Most applicants continuously use the Baldrige framework as an internal assessment tool to improve the overall productivity and results of the organization.
+Receiving the Baldrige Award itself is viewed as a secondary benefit of applying. - 6) Employees actively participate in the Baldrige process at all levels of the organization, although in varying degrees.
+Relationships with suppliers and partners are often viewed as the same as that of employees of the organization.